digitalronin/svg-to-pdf/README.md

 ## Usage

-1. Move all the SVG files to this directory.
+1. Copy all the SVG files to this directory.
 Filenames should end with `.svg` and be in alphabetical order to ensure the correct page layout.

 2. Run `./svg-pages-to-pdf.sh`